Midday Photography Lighting Tips for Better Portraits

 Utilizing our Histogram makes it easier to make sure that we are retaining as much of the image detail.
 However, in situations with extreme hard light like the photo below, we may have to use additional accessories.

 Use a fill light to preserve highlights, this will help to minimize hard light and also to darken the image.
 Try using our favorite light reflector or off-camera flash.
 When harsh lighting is inevitable, here’s a quick tutorial on how we salvaged the image above by setting yourself up for success in Lightroom.

 It is the unpredictability of the midday harsh light in an outdoors setting that can be intimidating for many.
 Embracing the imperfections of these scenarios can create a new dimension of interest that is highly sought after in fashion and beauty photography when it is done well.

-In our Facebook Live video, we covered a question about Shooting in High Noon sun from our Facebook Community.
 Check out our Shoot to Post Workshop, to learn the tricks for every lighting scenario and make your post-processing workflow more efficient!
 Upgrade today to stream exclusive photography and post production education.